ashswishwish/Ashitha-and-Varada-ODT2026/README.md

 - reset behavior.

 **Response:**
-`[Startup:

-NeoPixel runs a 5-colour startup flash (R→Y→G→B→Purple) to confirm wiring.
+`[NeoPixel runs a 5-colour startup flash (R→Y→G→B→Purple) to confirm wiring.
 BLE advertising begins; NeoPixel breathes white (COL_WAITING) until paired.
 Both joysticks are calibrated: 30 ADC samples are averaged to find the resting centre on each axis.
 No sticks should be touched during this phase.